 - Receive a third-class medical certificate from an FAA certified physician (your instructor can help you with setting up an appointment)

-With your private pilot’s license, you now have the ability to fly to any airport in the United States and even outside of the United States (subject to foreign country regulations).
-You can even carry passengers!
+A. With your private pilot’s license, you now have the ability to fly to any airport in or outside of the United States (subject to foreign country regulations), as well as carry passengers.